top of page

 Low-carb diets lead to water weight loss.

-With a reduced carbohydrate intake, your body goes to its carbohydrate reserves, which are stored with water.
-The problem is that the weight comes right back on, although maybe slowly, once you start eating carbohydrates again.
+With a reduced carbohydrate intake, your body goes to its carbohydrate reserves, which are stored in water.
+The problem is that the weight comes back on, although maybe slowly, once you start eating carbohydrates again.

 The real goal is the long-term sustainability of weight loss.
-The above-mentioned, "extreme" low-carb diets are not likely maintainable for the long term.
-Yes, you may lose weight initially, but you will likely put it back on again in time.
+Those mentioned above "extreme" low-carb diets are not likely maintainable for the long term.
+Yes, you may lose weight initially, but you will probably put it back on again in time.

 IBS, gas bloating, health, microbiome, gastrointestinal gi system, see your gastroenterology doctor or gastroenterologist